Burgy-dev/video-adder/README.md

   I RECOMMEND BACKING UP YOUR MODS FOLDER BEFORE DOING THIS.
 IF A FIX COMES OUT AND MAKES THIS OBSELETE, THEN THE CHANGES MAY HARM YOU INSTEAD OF HELP YOU.

 ### 🔔 Note
   You need to have python installed for these to work.
-Should b pretty easy if you don't have it installed already.
+Should be pretty easy if you don't have it installed already.

 ## update_keyframes.py
 - This file can be used to update an individual mod.
 You must put this outside of your mods folder (so in the app_userdata folder).